skills/release-based-workflow/README.md

 ### :keyboard: Activity: Open a release pull request
 Let's make a new pull request comparing the `release-v1.0` branch to the `main` branch.

-1. Open a **new pull request** with `base: main` and `compare: release-v1.0`
+1. Open a **new pull request** with `base: main` and `compare: release-v1.0`.
-1. Ensure the title of your pull request is **Release v1.0**
+1. Ensure the title of your pull request is **Release v1.0**.
-1. Include a detailed pull request body, an example is below
+1. Include a detailed pull request body, an example is below:
     ```
     ## Description:
     - Changed page background color to black.
     - Changed game text color to green.
     ```
-1. Click `Create pull request`
+1. Click `Create pull request`.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>